dustbuster/starwars_users.json/README.md

 Character list originally adapted from:
 👉 [Wikipedia – List of Star Wars characters](https://en.wikipedia.org/wiki/List_of_Star_Wars_characters)

-## TOTALLY TOTALLY used ChatGPT to help with this too.
+## The force moved through ChatGpt to help vanquish this foe in a cilivized manner.
 👉 The o3 model using "deep research" to help come up with the roles, usernames, and appropriate email domains.

 ## 💡 Email Domains